bifeng/nlp_paper_colletion/Semi-supervised Learning in NLP.md

 #### Paper

-Semi-Supervised Sequence Modeling with Cross-View Training Kevin Clark, Minh-Thang Luong, Christopher D. Manning, Quoc V. Le EMNLP 2018 [arxiv](<https://arxiv.org/abs/1809.08370>)
++ Semi-Supervised Sequence Modeling with Cross-View Training Kevin Clark, Minh-Thang Luong, Christopher D. Manning, Quoc V. Le EMNLP 2018 [arxiv](<https://arxiv.org/abs/1809.08370>)

+  > We therefore propose Cross-View Training (CVT), a semi-supervised learning algorithm that improves the representations of a Bi-LSTM sentence encoder using a mix of labeled and unlabeled data.
+  >
+  > On labeled examples, standard supervised learning is used.
+  >
+  > On unlabeled examples, CVT teaches auxiliary prediction modules that see restricted views of the input (e.g., only part of a sentence) to match the predictions of the full model seeing the whole input.
+  >
+  > Since the auxiliary modules and the full model share intermediate representations, this in turn improves the full model.

-Adversarial Training Methods for Semi-Supervised Text Classification Takeru Miyato, Andrew M. Dai, Ian Goodfellow ICLR 2017 [arxiv](<https://arxiv.org/abs/1605.07725>)
++ Adversarial Training Methods for Semi-Supervised Text Classification Takeru Miyato, Andrew M. Dai, Ian Goodfellow ICLR 2017 [arxiv](<https://arxiv.org/abs/1605.07725>)

-Semi-supervised Convolutional Neural Networks for Text Categorization via Region Embedding Rie Johnson, Tong Zhang NIPS 2005 [arxiv](<https://arxiv.org/abs/1504.01255>)
++ Semi-supervised Convolutional Neural Networks for Text Categorization via Region Embedding Rie Johnson, Tong Zhang NIPS 2005 [arxiv](<https://arxiv.org/abs/1504.01255>)